FValerio96/NormattivaCrawling/README.md

 # NormattivaCrawling

+## License

+This project is licensed under the terms of the GNU General Public License v3.0 (GPLv3).
+Any modification must be released under the same license.
+Commercial or private proprietary use is **not allowed** without releasing the source code.

 ## Overview

 NormattivaCrawling is a Python-based web crawler designed to extract data from Normattiva website.
 The crawler automates the process of navigating the website, collecting specific information, and storing it in a structured format for further processing and analysis.